 - You can watch the video in the post for visual instructions.I recommend using a kitchen scale for this recipe.

-- Put the almond flour and powdered sugar (I used Erythritol which I processed in an electric coffee/spice grinder to make powder) in a food processor and blitz until combined and smooth.
+- First, process the almond flour and powdered sugar (I used Erythritol which I processed in an electric coffee/spice grinder until powdery) in a food processor.

 - Add the water (or your favorite liquid sweetener), almond extract, and rose water (optional) and pulse a couple of times until the dough holds together and forms a ball.